oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README.md

 > For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 Follow these steps to compile and test the design:
 1. Compile the SYCL code to RTL using a Windows or Linux machine.
+This design supports emulation and simulation just like the other code samples, but since that is not the focus of this tutorial, the emulation and simulation commands have been omitted.

    Linux: